 Is the gGmbH right for me?

-The legal form exclusively for non-profit enterprises.
+The legal form is exclusively for non-profit enterprises.

 At a glance